ryqndev/learn-ryqn-dev/src/content/tutorial/intro-to-data-visualization/python/plotly/README.md

 Now that you've seen a basic use case of plotly, let's make a chart of our own.

-Remember how I mentioned earlier that data visualization is composed of two main parts?
+Remember how I mentioned earlier that data visualization is composed of two parts?
 I sorta half lied.
 Although getting the data is the first half of data visualization, there's multiple steps involved.
 Let's break it down.

 First, we need to get the entire data set we're working with.
 Usually every data set will have multiple unrelated columns and rows and you'll find yourself throwing away some of the data - or even needing more.
 Once you've found a data set you want to work with, you then need to clean it, mutate it, and then format it.